"Extrazimmer" at La Verrière

 Anna Zemánková, untitled, circa 1960, pastel on paper, 62 × 88 cm, courtesy christian berst art brut

-In German, the word “Extrazimmer” refers to a “spare” room, with no specific pre-defined use: what British author Virginia Woolf (1882-1941) referred to as “a room of one’s own”, an extension and a space of experimentation.
-In short, a space where everything is possible.
+In German, the word “Extrazimmer” refers to a “spare room”, with no specific predefined use, similar to what British author Virginia Woolf (1882-1941) referred to as “a room of one’s own”” a space of experimentation and reflection.
+In short, a space open to possibilities.
 And it is indeed this notion that lies at the heart of Joël Riff’s project for La Verrière: a broadened focus that lends itself to encounters and events that could not happen elsewhere.

-The exhibition “Extrazimmer” plays host to the work of Caroline Achaintre, who draws on craft techniques to create forms influenced by a multiplicity of sources, from non-Western art to urban culture and from German Expressionism to postmodern design.
-At La Verrière, she presents a series of recent tapestries – most of which have been created specifically for this exhibition – that centres on a monumental work that has been shown publicly only once before.
-This tapestry here enters into a rich dialogue with other works by Achaintre created using the same technique, namely the hand-tufting of wool.
+The exhibition “Extrazimmer” presents the work of Caroline Achaintre, who draws on craft techniques to create forms influenced by a wide range of sources, from non-Western art to urban culture and from German Expressionism to postmodern design.
+At La Verrière, she presents a series of recent tapestries – most of which were created specifically for this exhibition – centred on a monumental work that has been shown publicly only once before.
+This central tapestry enters into a rich dialogue with other works by Achaintre made using the same technique, namely hand-tufting wool.
 Its oversized format (350 x 440 cm) and its prominent motifs endow it with a subtly unsettling presence that is underscored by its title, Gobbler, in a contrast with the downy softness of the wool.
-The colours and forms of the other tapestries hung alongside it portray what Joël Riff describes as “hybrid anthropomorphic creatures that blend a carnival spirit with science fiction.”
+The colours and forms of the other tapestries hung alongside it portray what Joël Riff describes as “hybrid creatures blending the carnival spirit, anthropomorphism and science fiction.”

-Although she is relatively unknown to the general public, Caroline Achaintre is an artist widely recognised by art institutions, many of which have exhibited and acquired her pieces over the years.
+Although she is relatively unknown to the general public, Caroline Achaintre is widely recognised by art institutions, many of which have exhibited and acquired her work over the years.
 Born in Toulouse in 1969, Achaintre grew up in Germany, where she trained as a blacksmith before continuing her studies in the United Kingdom.
-It was at Goldsmiths University in London that she began to experiment with textiles.
+It was at Goldsmiths, University in London that she began experimenting with textiles.
 Hers is a career path – and an identity – that defies easy categorisation: a veritable “Extrazimmer”.

-Alongside the works of Caroline Achaintre and furniture designed by Régis Jocteur Monrozier (b.
-1990), the words of writer Simone Morgenthaler (b.
-1952), and drawings by Ana Zemánková (1908–1986) have been brought together by Joël Riff to inhabit this “spare room”.
+Alongside Caroline Achaintre works, furniture designed by Régis Jocteur Monrozier (b.
+1990), words by writer Simone Morgenthaler (b.
+1952), and drawings by Anna Zemánková (1908–1986) have been brought together by Joël Riff to inhabit this “spare room”.
 As in the other “extended solos” he has curated at La Verrière since 2023, these works serve to broaden and enrich visitors’ perceptions.

 Informations